How To Raise An Obedient French Bulldog

 • Sit before meals

-• Wait at doors before walks
+• Wait before going outside

-• Reward calm behavior, not just tricks
+• Reward calm behavior

 Tools That Actually Help